jonathanStrange0/zapier_sa_assessment/Questions.md

 Would you be available for a brief call next week?
 Please let me know a few times that might work for you and your team, and I’ll set it up.

 In the meantime, a breakdown of the features for each plan can be found [here](https://zapier.com/app/planbuilder/pricing).
-This will help you understand the differences between the plans in detail and prepare for our call.
+This will help you understand the details of the differences between the plans and prepare for our call.

 Thank you again for reaching out, and I look forward to speaking with you!